ubclaunchpad/LP-website/handbook/strategy/recurring-processes.md

 ### Project Ideation

-Project ideation revolves around the guidelines provided in our [Project Scope guide](/handbook/project-management/scope.md), especially our guidelines about using a "core feature" to help narrrow MVP scope.
+Project ideation revolves around the guidelines provided in our [Project Scope guide](/handbook/project-management/scope.md), especially our guidelines about using a "core feature" to help narrow MVP scope.
 The goal of ideation is not just to come up with ideas, but to also form our [project teams](/handbook/manifesto.md#project-teams).

 In general, the process is as follows: